kdevarajan10/Parking-Lot-Vacancy-Detector/README.md

 Assignment steps:
 1. Create a training dataset.
-    Upload your code for extracting positive/negative sanmples
+    Upload your code for extracting positive/negative samples
 2. Train a cascade classifier using Haar and LBP features.
     Upload your final cascade classifier (.xml) for each Do not upload your training data